Portland Plastic Surgery Group

 Our surgeons perform facelift surgery for women and men who are typically in their 40s to 70s.
-This procedure improves the appearance of the lower two-thirds of the face and is often combined with a neck lift.
+This procedure improves the appearance of the lower two-thirds of the face.
 Benefits of a facelift may include:

 - Providing a refreshed, rejuvenated appearance

 - Tightening the underlying facial and neck muscles

 - Smoothing away folds and wrinkles on the cheeks

 - Reducing excess fat on the cheeks, jawline, and neck